YuKitsune/Dingus/README.md

   A Discord bot that can ping channels and threads after a certain amount of inactivity.
 </h3>

-# Todos
-- Improve logging
-- Get mongodb stuff into grafana
-- Get container stuff into grafana (cAdvisor didn't work)
-- Get logs from all containers into grafana (Loki)

 # Commands
 #### `/necro [idle-time] [unit]`
 Using the `necro` command tells NecroBot to ping the current channel after N period of inactivity.